ukwa/ukwa-heritrix/README.md

 Note that the `--net host` part means the Docker container can talk to your development machine directly as `localhost`, which is the easiest way to reach your Kafka instance.

-The other thing to note is the `-S` flag - this indicates that these URLs are seeds, and that means when the crawler pickes them up, it will widen the scope of the crawl to include any URLs that are on those sites (strictly, those URLs that have this URL as a prefix when expressed in SURT form - _TBA - how to cover this?
-See also the section below_) Without the `-S` flag, submitted URLs will be ignored unless they are within the current crawler scope.
+The other thing to note is the `-S` flag - this indicates that these URLs are seeds, and that means when the crawler pickes them up, it will widen the scope of the crawl to include any URLs that are on those sites (strictly, those URLs that have this URL as a prefix when expressed in SURT form.
+Without the `-S` flag, submitted URLs will be ignored unless they are within the current crawler scope.

-Note, however, some URLs will be discovered when processing `in scope` URLs, and that appear to be necessary for those URLs to work (e.g. images, CSS, JavaScript etc.).
+Note, however, some extra URLs may be discovered during processing that are necessary for `in scope` URLs to work (e.g. images, CSS, JavaScript etc.).
 The crawler is configured to fetch these even if they are out of the main crawl scope. i.e. the crawl scope is intended to match up with the HTML pages that are of interest.
 Any further resources required by those changes will be added if the crawler determines they are needed.

 #### Directly interacting with Kafka